-These days, it is more and more common to hear the term “unconscious bias.”
+Today it is common to hear the term “unconscious bias.”
 What exactly does that mean?
 Biases are positive or negative prejudices we have towards someone or something.
-These biases can be conscious and explicit or unconscious and implicit, meaning that they are instinctive and automatic.
-The problem with unconscious bias is that it can influence behavior regarding stereotypes without intention.
+These biases may be conscious and explicit — or unconscious and implicit.
+Unconscious and implicit means that they are instinctive and automatic.
+The problem with unconscious bias is that it can influence behavior and reinforce stereotypes without intention.

-Learning about your own unconscious biases is good knowledge to acquire, especially for situations in the workplace.
-Unconscious bias can lead to bad decisions when promoting or recruiting individuals by influencing attitudes and decisions based on skin color, age, gender, or other external factors.
-Project Implicit generates a set of tests that will help you know if you have negative prejudice for certain groups of people.
-It is a good idea to complete these test to understand your unconscious tendencies of dividing groups of people.
+Learning about your own unconscious biases is a leadership skill in the workplace.
+Unconscious bias can lead to poor decision making when promoting or recruiting by influencing attitudes and decisions based on skin color, age, gender, sexual orientation, or other factors.
+Project Implicit generates a set of tests that will help determine negative prejudice for certain groups of people.
+As a leader seeking career advancement, click and complete the test to explore whether unconscious tendencies exist.

-October is especially a good time in the U.S. to examine unconscious bias as it can have an impact on Halloween costume choices.
-Whether in the workplace or among your social crowd, it is possible to offend people from various cultures by the costume you choose to wear.
+October is an excellent time to examine unconscious bias as it can have an impact on Halloween costume choices.
+Whether in the workplace or among your social crowd, it is possible to offend people from different cultures if an inappropriate costume is worn.

-Before you commit to this year’s Halloween costume, ask yourself these questions to uncover any unconscious bias:
+Before committing to this year’s Halloween costume, ask these questions to uncover any unconscious bias: